Why do we need music to support language?

 The following recording emerged from a fish in a piece of blue lycra:

-One day during a song about bees, flowers and honey, Violette shrugged her shoulders, raised and lowered her hands, inclined her head and smiled as we sang.
+One day during a song about bees, flowers and honey, V shrugged her shoulders, raised and lowered her hands, inclined her head and smiled as we sang.
 The other children agreed with everything she ‘sang’ with affirmative nods.
-Violette’s physical response made sense, and was powerful.
+V’s physical response made sense, and was powerful.

 If we open our eyes to how all our children ‘speak’ including those with language delay we can begin to converse in response.
 This next clip from our weekly sessions with young deaf children illustrates this point.